pspyoung/bootcamp-project-one/README.md

 ## User Stories

--As Clash Royale enthusiast, I want to browse card and deck data in a simple and ad-free environment.
+- As a user, I want to have access to all Clash Royale Cards so I can strategize my gameplay.

+- As a user, I want to see the card descriptions, so I can have more fun with the game.

--As a Clash Royale enthusiast, I want to quickly look at the stats of cards, and get only the information I want in a lightweight site.
+- As a user, I want to easily access all the cards, so I can get the specific information that I need without distractions.

--As a Clash Royale enthusiast, I want to fetch data quickly, easily and in a way that is intuitive.
--As a Clash Royale enthusiast, I want access to the latest data that is continuously updated, and have the option to browse older card/deck usage data.
--As a Clash Royale enthusiast, I want to see the dates of updates, and to filter out potentially outdated strategies.
--As a Clash Royale enthusiast, I want to nerd out and get my card data conveniently, thus allowing me enjoy the game more!
+- As a user, I want know where I can find card information easily, so I can save time searching for basic card data.

+- As a user, I want to see how much EXP I need to level my king tower, so I will stay motivated with my card donations.